DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ### Specifying Type Arguments

 TypeScript can usually infer the intended type arguments in a generic call, but not always.
-For example, let’s say you wrote a function to combine two arrays:
+For example, let's say you wrote a function to combine two arrays:

 ```ts
 function combine<Type>(arr1: Type[], arr2: Type[]): Type[] {